enGMzizo/copy-dynamodb-table/README.md

 Safe Copy Dynamodb Table
 ===================

-This module will allow you to copy data from one table to another using very simple API, Support cross zone copying and , explicit AWS config for each table ( source & destination )
+This module will allow you to copy data from one table to another using very simple API, Support cross zone copying and AWS config for each table ( source & destination )

 ## Installation